GROOTVADERSBOSCH CONSERVANCY

 LOWER HUIS RIVER

-Conservation Importance: Ensure consistent flows all year limit agriculture and municipal use, Alien clearing along rivers, Ensure adequate water quality
+Conservation Actions: Ensure consistent flows all year and limit agriculture and municipal use.
+Alien clearing along rivers required.
+Ensure adequate water quality and flow.
+Redfin population large but parasites visible

 UPPER HUIS RIVER